 #4 Add the Right Amount of Detergent

-Although using a large amount of laundry detergent may seem like it may clean your clothes better, it can affect your washer’s cleaning and rinsing performance.
+Although using a large amount of laundry detergent may seem like it will clean your clothes better, it can affect your washer’s cleaning and rinsing performance.

-If you use more detergent than needed, you’ll end up with too many suds that will make your machine work harder and trigger extra wash cycles.
-Too much detergent can also leave your clothes feeling stiff or scratchy.
+If you use more detergent than needed, you can affect the bearings of the washer, and you’ll end up with too many suds that will likely trigger extra wash cycles.
+I find that using too much detergent can also leave your clothes feeling stiff or scratchy.

-As a general rule, you should add 1 tablespoon of detergent for small loads and about 1.5 or 2 tablespoons for medium loads.
+As a general rule, you should add one tablespoon of detergent for small loads and about 1.5 or 2 tablespoons for medium loads.

-But, please note that the amount of laundry detergent required may vary depending on the size of the load, your washer’s model (HE or traditional), and the soil level of your clothes.
+But please note that the amount of laundry detergent required will vary depending on the load size, your washer’s model (HE or traditional), and the soil level of your clothes.

 #5 Put Delicate Clothes in Laundry Bags

-Try putting your delicate clothes in mesh laundry bags to wash them.
-This way, you’ll keep your machine from damaging them.
+Try washing your delicate clothes in mesh laundry bags to keep your washer from damaging them.

 If you don’t have a mesh laundry bag, don’t worry.
-You can buy one on Amazon for less than $10 USD, or you can use a pillowcase!
+You can buy one on Amazon for less than $10 or use a pillowcase!

 #6 Don’t Overload or Under-Load It

 Clothes won’t move freely and get evenly clean if you overload your washer.
-Moreover, you can damage the drum and affect your machine’s performance.
+Additionally, you can damage the drum and affect your machine’s performance, as it will have trouble spinning.

-Underloading your washer isn’t good either.
+Underloading your washer isn’t good, either.
 It’s a huge waste of electricity, water, and money.
-Moreover, this can cause your washer to become off-balance.
+It can also cause your washer to become off-balance.

-When putting your clothes in the washer, make sure they have enough room to move.
+When putting your clothes in the washer, ensure they have enough room to move.
 Try filling 3/4 of the drum for the best washing results.

 #7 Select the Appropriate Cycle

-Most modern washing machines allow you to select the water temperature, size of the load, and type of fabrics.
-This way, you can ensure your washer’s effectiveness and prevent damaging your clothes.
+Most modern washing machines allow you to select the water temperature, size of the load, and type of fabrics to ensure your washer’s effectiveness and prevent damaging your clothes.

-You should always make sure you’re selecting the appropriate cycle before washing your clothes.
-For example, if you’re going to wash fragile items, you should select the “Delicate” cycle with cold water.
+Make sure you’re selecting the appropriate cycle before washing your clothes.
+For example, if you’re going to wash fragile items, you should choose the “Delicate” cycle with cold water.

-Tip: Don’t forget to read the care labels on your clothes.
-This way, you’ll make sure you’ve selected the correct cycle.
+Tip: Don’t forget to read the care labels on your clothes to ensure you’ve selected the correct cycle.

 #8 Don’t Leave Wet Clothes in the Washer